 Separation and purification of natural products

-Using a profound knowledge of basic solution equilibria as well as of the recrystallization and solid phase behavior of the pure target compound and in the presence of impurities, a crystallization process can be designed.
-In particular introducing of seeds into the supersaturated solution of the component to be purified (Fig. 1) enables the selective separation of the target compound of desired purity from the complex mixture.
+Based on the profound knowledge of the fundamental solution equilibria as well as of the recrystallization and solid phase behavior of the pure target compound and in the presence of impurities, a crystallization separation process can be designed.
+In particular, appropriate seeding of the supersaturated solution of the component to be purified enables the selective separation of the target compound of desired purity from the complex mixture.

 Separation of lignin from organic solvent pulping liquors